How do I . . .

 A Virginia Firm CPA License provides its holder with a 12-month privilege to use the CPA title in Virginia or provide attest or compilation services to persons and entities located in Virginia.

 The firm holding the license has an additional 12-month period after the expiration of a license to renew the license.
-During this additional 12-month period, the licensee status will show “Expired-Late Renewal,” although during this additional period, the firm is considered to be holding a Virginia license.
+During this additional 12-month period, the licensee status will show "Active-Renewal Fee Delinquent", although during this additional period, the firm is considered to be holding a Virginia license.
 If the license is not renewed by the end of the additional 12-month period, the license is considered to be “Expired” and the firm no longer holds a Virginia license, which would then require a license reinstatement.

 The VBOA may prescribe renewal fees and requirements that increase based on the amount of time the firm allows to elapse before applying for renewal.
 The VBOA applies a $100 late fee by the expiration date.